A Healthy Plainville Spinal Disc

 A SPRING

 The intervertebral disc acts like a spring to hold the vertebra apart.
-The normal disc therefore acts to prevent nerve compression and to permit spinal motion.
-When the disc degenerates, or thins, it allows the adjacent vertebra to move nearer one another, resulting in loss of motion, nerve compression, and back pain or arm or leg pain.
+The normal disc therefore works to prevent nerve compression and to permit spinal motion.
+When the disc degenerates, or thins, it allows the adjacent vertebra to approximate one another, resulting in loss of motion, nerve compression, and pain in the back or down the arms or legs.
 What keeps the intervertebral disc height?
-Normal discs contain a chemical called glycosaminoglycan (GAG) which allows the disc to take in water from the fluid entering the disc.
+Normal discs have a content of a chemical called glycosaminoglycan (GAG) which allows the disc to absorb water from the fluid entering the disc.
 In fact, the interior of a healthy disc is 80% water.
-The GAG content of the disc’s interior decreases significantly with degeneration, thus lowering the water content of the disc.
-The loss of water in the disc because of GAG loss is called degeneration.
-Disc degeneration reduces the ability of the disc to resist motion by over 65%.
+The GAG content of the disc’s interior decreases significantly with degeneration, thus dropping the water content of the disc.
+Disc water loss due to GAG loss is called degeneration.
+Disc degeneration decreases the ability of the disc to resist motion by over 65%.
 The inability to control motion of the vertebrae is termed instability.
 (1)

 BENEFICIAL TREATMENT: COX® TECHNIC